educloudalliance/xroad-rest-gateway/README.md

 Starting from version 0.0.10 REST Gateway supports encryption/decryption of message content.
 More information and instructions for configuration can be found in [wiki](https://github.com/educloudalliance/xroad-rest-gateway/wiki/Encryption).

 By default plaintext configuration is enabled.
-The software can be built with encryption enabled using the command below.
+The software can be built with encryption configuration enabled using the command below.

 ```mvn clean install -P encrypted```